Stitchflow

 Trigger

 What starts the workflow.
-Four trigger types, any combination per workflow.
+Any combination per workflow.

 Human ad hoc